ON THIS PAGE

 Character at the end of a command.
 Used to denote a command that must be matched exactly up to that point. |

-[edit system login class test] user@host# set permissions interface user@host# set allow-commands "(show interfaces$)" With the above configuration, the users assigned to the test
+[edit system login class test] user@host# set permissions interface user@host# set allow-commands "(show interfaces$)" With the preceding configuration, the users assigned to the test

-login class can view the interface configuration in the configuration
+login class can view the interfaces configuration in

 [ ] |